View of a quad with bikes and a window with the university's crest

 • classic and contemporary film theory and philosophy as they relate to film aesthetics.

 Many master's courses concentrate on historical, cultural, geographical, or political approaches to film and may only contain an aesthetic component.
 This course is dedicated to the specialist study of film form, and film as an art form.
-Applicants should note that historical, cultural, geographical, and political approaches to film study may feature in courses and in written work, but they are not prioritised in the teaching and assessment of the degree.
+Applicants should note that historical, cultural, geographical, and political approaches to film study will feature in courses and they are welcomed as aspects of written work, but applicants should not expect them to be prioritised in the teaching and assessment of the degree.

 The course runs from late September to June, from a week before the first term to the end of the last term.